Reyhankeselek/Lenovo-ideapad-slim-3-15IML05-hackintosh/README.md

 # Lenovo-ideapad-slim-3-15IML05-hackintosh
 functional, ready to use, perfect efi for lenovo ideapad slim 3 15IML05 HACKINTOSH

+but remember to enter your smbios first before using it!

 please to make sure that you have the same model / bios

 bios : DXCN44WW